Dr. Julia Giebler

 Fax: +49 341 235 2274

-Postdoc within the "Fungal Networks" project in the research group Bioavailability of Dr. Lukas Y. Wick
+Postdoc in the research group Bioavailability of Dr. Lukas Y. Wick working in the "Fungal Networks" project financed by grants of the European Union and Saxony

 PhD student within the DFG-Priority Programme 1315 “Biogeochemical Interfaces in Soil”